 Rob Fisher is an internationally recognized music director, conductor and pianist, and a leading figure in American music and musical theatre.
 He has been a guest of virtually every major orchestra in the country as conductor or pianist.

-Fisher is currently represented on Broadway as the score supervisor and arranger for An American in Paris (Grammy nomination).
-Additionally, he is represented as the music supervisor and arranger for Chicago: The Musical, which recently celebrated twenty years on Broadway.
+Fisher was most recently represented on Broadway as the score supervisor and arranger for An American in Paris (Grammy nomination).
+Additionally, he is represented as the music supervisor and arranger for Chicago: The Musical, which recently celebrated twenty-five years on Broadway.
+In December 2021, he was named Goode Family Artistic Advisor for Musical Theater and American Songbook.

 With the New York Philharmonic, he has conducted the acclaimed concert versions of Carousel (EMMY Nomination for Best Music Director) and My Fair Lady as well as Mr. Keillor at 70.
 Other recent highlights include debuts with the Boston and Chicago Symphonies and appearances with the Philadelphia and Cleveland orchestras, the Los Angeles Philharmonic, and the San Francisco, Atlanta, Pittsburgh, Baltimore, and National symphonies.
 At Carnegie Hall with the Orchestra of St. Luke’s, he led gala performances of Guys and Dolls and The Sound of Music.
 He conducted The New York Pops on many occasions, sharing concerts with the late Skitch Henderson.
 As a pianist, Fisher has been soloist for Gershwin’s Rhapsody in Blue and Concerto in F with orchestras across the country.